 In the world of art, if you have an original piece it is worth a shitload of money especially when an artist had passed away.
 If you own an imitation, it is much cheaper.
 Further, I think of humanity in that way.
 That is, we are all limited edition artworks and there is no duplicate of ourselves.
 To put it in perspective, the world's population currently sits at 7.6 billion people!
 Yet, we all have our unique DNA and not one of our fingerprints are identical, not our past ancestors, our current generation or neither will the future generations (even though not everyone has fingers, but you get what I mean).
 That’s how I see humanity and the world.
 Individually unique, but also the same in many ways such as the need to feel loved, valued and belong.

-I was recently requested to develop a short documentary video on the hip hop scene in Australia from the perspectives of female artists' and community workers.
-These women have contributed to the development of the scene since the 1980s-90s and continue to practice as artists and community development workers across Western Sydney and Sydney CBD impacting the lives of many young people and emerging artists.
+I was recently asked by MC Trey to develop a short documentary video entitled 'We Still Rockin', which is about the hip hop in Australia, from the perspectives of female artists' and community workers.
+These women have contributed to the development of the scene since maybe the 1990s-2000s and continue to practice as artists and youth and community development workers across Western Sydney and greater Sydney, working with young emerging artists.

 Our first interview was with MC Trey's long time friend MC Thorn at Redfern Community Centre.
-Thorn took us back in time where I had an insight to what life looked like for a young person back then.
+Thorn took us back in time into what life looked like for a young person back then.
 I was fascinated by Thorn's passionate narrative and Trey was definitely feeling it too as they reminisced on the good old days.

 I look forward to our next set of interviews with Trey and her friends.
-Our video will be part of an exhibition at the Blacktown Arts Centre at the end of June.
-Keep your eyes peeled for more details soon.
+Our video will be part of the 'It's Our Thing: More history on Australian hip hop (Part II)' exhibition at Blacktown Arts Centre between 22 June 2017 to 12 August 2017.

 On Sunday I attended the Uprock Park Jam where it was kind of like breakdancers' heaven.
 I came to help 4 Elements crew volunteer but there were "too many chefs in the kitchen" so to speak.
 So I decided to take photos instead.
 I got to see a few friends from The Street University which was cool to catch up.
 There was about 6 hours of breakdance battles!
 There were various categories: juniors, solo, crew etc. We got a bit tired by the end of it after being diligent spectators and in my case, taking photos (before my camera battery went out).
 There was also an awesome showcase of live graffiti by Korean street artists Enzo and Royal Dog!!
 After watching all the amazing talent and all the B-boys (and one B-girl), I decided I need to get fit again.
 There needs to be more ladies in this game.
 So this week I've been doing more activity, eating better and getting more sleep.
 Self-care is on-point so far.
 Just gotta be disciplined.
 Piece-A-Cake! *cough*